Investigate the intersectionality of complex racial dynamics in the context of health as a human right.

 During this excursion you will learn how social exclusion—lack of access to health services, formal education, transportation, potable water, and employment—affects the lives of Afro-Brazilians.
 You will consider how women’s economic sustainability relates to the health status of all of the island’s inhabitants, and you will study environmental problems affecting the community, particularly local fishermen.

 You will spend four days in the rural area of Cachoeira meeting with public health professionals, community health agents, and traditional healers.
-Through visits and interviews, you will understand how communities access healthcare facilities and resources, and what daily life is like.
+Through visits and interviews, you will understand how communities access healthcare facilities and resources, explore social determinants affecting community health, and see what daily life is like.

-Spend a week in the rural quilombo community of Remanso outside the city of Lençois in the Parque Nacional da Chapada Diamantina.
+Spend a week in the rural quilombo community of Remanso outside the city of Lençois in the Chapada Diamantina National Park.
 Learn about the connections between the environment and health, identity, community empowerment, and sustainability.
 Activities vary from semester to semester, but in the past students on this program have painted community centers, built and planted community gardens, and met with youth and women’s groups.
-Working alongside members of the community, students have learned to fish, make traditional medicine, and gather honey.
+Working alongside members of the community, students have learned to fish and make fish traps, make traditional medicine, weave baskets, and gather honey.

 Manaus, Amazonas (fall semesters only)

-In collaboration with UNICEF, participate in a weeklong excursion to Manaus, the capital of the Amazonas state.
+In collaboration with UNICEF and local indigenous organizations, participate in a weeklong excursion to Manaus, the capital of the Amazonas state.
 This remote city of more than two million is reachable only by boat or plane.
-Experience a region undergoing significant change and challenges as you meet with community leaders and discuss social justice, public health, and other human rights.
-Explore innovative community-based strategies and how they may apply to other locations around the world.
-Meet with communities along the Rio Negro to learn about traditional health systems and indigenous knowledge.
+Experience a region undergoing significant change and challenges as you meet with indigenous community leaders and members to discuss inequities in community health, housing and land rights, employment, and other human rights issues.
+Explore innovative community-based strategies to overcome injustices and how they may apply to other locations around the world.
+Meet with communities along the Rio Negro to learn about traditional health systems, sustaining local identity, and indigenous knowledge.
 Students from the SIT Study Abroad program Brazil: Social Innovation and Community Development will join your group on this excursion.

 Rio de Janeiro (spring semesters only)

 In this sprawling metropolis with a population of nearly 12 million on Brazil’s southeast coast, you will explore how social movements, NGOs, and community projects are intervening to transform the persistent social inequalities that have plagued this city since its colonial creation.
-Engage with leading scholars and cutting-edge social technologies designed to confront the complex issues of race, gender, human rights, public health, and individual and structural violence.
+Engage with leading scholars, grassroots organizations, and indigenous community leaders and members to explore cutting-edge strategies designed to confront the complex issues of race, gender, human rights, public health, and individual and structural violence.
 Students from the SIT Study Abroad program Brazil: Social Innovation and Community Development will join your group on this excursion.

 Program in a minute-ish